clojure/tools.namespace/README.md

 Copyright and License
 ----------------------------------------

-Copyright © 2012-2023 Rich Hickey, Stuart Sierra, and contributors
+Copyright © Rich Hickey, Alessandra Sierra, and contributors

 All rights reserved.
 The use and distribution terms for this software are covered by the